-- Use a dry, cold compress (like an ice pack). - Follow the activity instructions (listed later in this handout). - Use activities to distract you from pain, such as guided imagery, listening to soft music, or meditation. - Get enough rest.
+- Use a dry, cold compress (like an ice pack). - Follow the activity instructions (listed later in this handout).

+- Use activities to distract you from pain, such as guided imagery, listening to soft music, or meditation. - Get enough rest.
 If you are having trouble sleeping, talk with your provider. - Use pillows for support when you sleep. - Change your position in bed.

-How will I use over-the-counter medication to relieve pain?
+How will I use over-the-counter (non-prescription) medication for pain control?

-- Ask your provider if it is okay to use over-the-counter acetaminophen (Tylenol®) or ibuprofen (Motrin®, Advil®). - You can take pain medication before activity.
+- Ask your provider if it is okay for you to use over-the-counter acetaminophen (Tylenol®) or ibuprofen (Motrin® or Advil®). - You can take pain medication before activity.